s4madmin/dp-prod/README.md

 # Stemformatics Dataportal API

 Source code for the [Stemformatics Dataportal](https://api.stemformatics.org/).
-The dataportal is a cetralised API of all the datasets contained in Stemformatics.
+The dataportal is a cetralised API and data store of all the datasets contained in Stemformatics.
 The API facilitates external access to both public and private datasets.

 #### See [Dataportal-documentation](http://dataportal-documentation.s3-website-ap-southeast-2.amazonaws.com/ "Documentation")

 ## Getting Started

-Clone the repo to your directory.

 #### Dev/Testing: